Fourth Grade scientists are ready to wrestle with more abstract concepts–as long as they’re relevant.

 Whether they are designing a six-foot anatomically correct flower to be ‘pollinated’ by the Nursery students’ Ladybug Parade, or trying to create an engaging electrical game using wires, a battery, and an LED, our 4th graders grapple with scientific knowledge or concepts and use them to address challenges and problems.

-After learning about what humans do with trash, they excitedly create Public Service Announcements such as “Let’s Have a Stop Litter Day!” or “Buy Smart!
-Don’t pay for extra packaging!,” or write songs encouraging people to use reusable water bottles.
-These activities connect scientific concepts with Quaker values of stewardship and community, reinforcing the idea that we are all connected, we all matter, and we all bear the responsibility of taking care of one another.
+After learning about the biology of seeds and plants, they excitedly delve into issues such as deforestation and invasive species, writing petitions to change the paper-using behaviors of community members or filming movies to encourage people to pull invasive species out of their gardens.
+These activities connect scientific concepts with Quaker values of stewardships and community, reinforcing the idea that we are all connected, we all matter, and we all bear the responsibility of taking care of one another.

 Whether tackling the intransigence of the trash problem, or making a light-up greeting card for someone special, fourth grade scientists constantly strive to make sense of the world around them, and do their part to make it a better place.Inquire